- Sport Business

-Abu Dhabi will play host to the newest edition of The Sport Business Summit and will sit alongside Leaders’ other premium sports industry Summits in New York, London and Beijing.
-The two day event, set to take place in January 2019, will consist of the Main Summit and will also comprise a series of bespoke workshops and content-led roundtables, providing the platform for attendees to discuss key themes and topics around the conference.
-The event will gather 350 of the industry’s most influential executives from GCC and overseas, to learn and help shape what the future holds for this rapidly-growing sports market.
+Abu Dhabi, the city that brings you some of the largest sporting events in the world, will play host to the newest edition of The Sport Business Summit.
+The two day event, set to take place just days before the final of the AFC Asian Cup, will consist of the Main Summit and a series of bespoke workshops, providing the platform for attendees to discuss key themes and topics from the conference.
+The event will gather 350 of the industry’s most influential executives from GCC and overseas, to learn and help shape what the future holds in this sporting market.

 World Class Speakers

 Adam Silver was unanimously elected NBA Commissioner on Feb.
 1, 2014, by the NBA Board of Governors.